 A complete draft of the hazard plan was provided to tribal staff, the tribal leadership, and the community as a whole for review.
-Six people downloaded the draft plan from the Tribe's website and the planning team received a total of 12 completed surveys evaluating the draft plan.
 Comments received during that review period were reviewed and the plan was updated, as appropriate, to respond to or address the comments.
 The updated plan was submitted to FEMA for review and approval before being presented to Tribal Council for adoption.